Offering Collaborative Divorce and Mediation Services Throughout Hawaii to Re-structure Families more Peacefully and Pono.

 My name is Lisa Jacobs.
 I am a Collaborative Divorce Attorney & Mediator, and am here to help.
 If marriages cannot be fixed so both spouses remain happy together, my mission is to contribute my efforts to make every Divorce Pono (or `oki male pono in Hawaiian).

-I am also a trained and experienced Divorce Mediator.
+I am also a trained, experienced, and award-winning Divorce Mediator.
 Mediation is a dispute resolution where a mediator, or neutral third party, facilitates communication between two parties, in order for the parties to reach their own agreement.
 While mediation for some divorce cases may be relatively brief, in more complex cases, it makes sense to have a team work with you and your spouse to help arrive at creative, deep, and lasting solutions.
 Some have coined this team-based method of dispute resolution “Collaborative Divorce Mediation,” and in select cases, I offer my services as a collaborative mediator (instead of a collaborative attorney) who works closely with a divorce coach and a financial expert neutral when collaborative mediation seems to be the more appropriate option for the couple.

 Huge advantages of both collaborative divorce and collaborative mediation are that they are both non-public and confidential ways to resolve your issues.
 In addition, the reality is is that Family Court judges have so many cases before them that they simply cannot devote the amount of attention on your case as I can, either as your Collaborative Attorney or Collaborative Mediator.

-My involvement with the collaborative divorce movement was featured in the Honolulu Star Advertiser newspaper on August 13, 2013, with the headline, “State law offers more collaborative divorce process.”
+My involvement with the Collaborative Divorce movement was featured in the Honolulu Star Advertiser newspaper on August 13, 2013, with the headline, “State law offers more collaborative divorce process.”
 Click here to read full newspaper article.